 Beginner Guide

-How to Measure Your Body Shape at Home
+How to Measure Your Body Shape: The Complete Guide for Women

 Quick Answer

-You need a flexible tape measure and four measurements: bust (fullest part of chest), waist (narrowest part of torso, above belly button), hips (widest part around buttocks), and optionally shoulders.
-Then use our free calculator or the ratio formulas to find your shape.
+You need a flexible tape measure and four measurements: bust (fullest part of chest), waist (narrowest part of torso, above belly button), hips (widest part around buttocks), and shoulders (across upper back from shoulder bone to shoulder bone).
+Then use our free calculator or the ratio formulas below to find your shape.

 What You Need Before You Start